cncf/tag-security/community/assessments/projects/openfga/self-assessment.md

 - Using the [/list-objects](https://openfga.dev/api/service#/Relationship%20Queries/ListObjects) endpoint to ask questions like "What are all the documents for which `user:alice` is a `viewer`.
 With the data provided above, OpenFGA will return `{object_ids { "document:readme" }`

+- Using the [/list-users](https://openfga.dev/api/service#/Relationship%20Queries/ListUsers) endpoint to ask questions like "What are all the users that are a `viewer` of the `document:readme` object".
+With the data provided above, OpenFGA will return `{users { "user:alice" }`.

 ### Actors

 The actors within the system are the OpenFGA server, Database server, and the CLI/API clients.